nodejs/node/doc/api/buffer.md

 `Buffer` constructor function, which allocates the returned `Buffer` differently based on what arguments are provided:

-* Passing a number as the first argument to `Buffer()` (e.g. `new Buffer(10)`), allocates a new `Buffer` object of the specified size.
+* Passing a number as the first argument to `Buffer()` (e.g. `new Buffer(10)`) allocates a new `Buffer` object of the specified size.
 Prior to Node.js 8.0.0, the memory allocated for such `Buffer` instances is *not* initialized and *can contain sensitive data*.
-Such `Buffer` instances *must* be subsequently initialized by using either [`buf.fill(0)`][`buf.fill()`] or by writing to the `Buffer` completely.
+Such `Buffer` instances *must* be subsequently initialized by using either [`buf.fill(0)`][`buf.fill()`] or by writing to the entire `Buffer`.
 While this behavior is *intentional* to improve performance, development experience has demonstrated that a more explicit distinction is required between creating a fast-but-uninitialized `Buffer` versus creating a slower-but-safer `Buffer`.
 Starting in Node.js 8.0.0,  `Buffer(num)` and `new Buffer(num)` will return a `Buffer` with initialized memory.
 * Passing a string, array, or `Buffer` as the first argument copies the passed object's data into the `Buffer`.
 * Passing an [`ArrayBuffer`] or a [`SharedArrayBuffer`] returns a `Buffer` that shares allocated memory with the given array buffer.

-Because the behavior of `new Buffer()` is different depending on the type of the first argument, security and reliability issues can be inadvertantly introduced into applications when argument validation or `Buffer` initialization are not performed.
+Because the behavior of `new Buffer()` is different depending on the type of the first argument, security and reliability issues can be inadvertently introduced into applications when argument validation or `Buffer` initialization is not performed.

-To make the creation of `Buffer` instances more reliable and less error prone, the various forms of the `new Buffer()` constructor have been **deprecated** and replaced by separate `Buffer.from()`, [`Buffer.alloc()`], and [`Buffer.allocUnsafe()`] methods.
+To make the creation of `Buffer` instances more reliable and less error-prone, the various forms of the `new Buffer()` constructor have been **deprecated** and replaced by separate `Buffer.from()`, [`Buffer.alloc()`], and [`Buffer.allocUnsafe()`] methods.